Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/altinity-kb-clean-replication-ddl-queue.md

   - First try increase the thresholds or set flag `force_restore_data` flag and restarting clickhouse/pod https://clickhouse.com/docs/en/engines/table-engines/mergetree-family/replication#recovery-after-complete-data-loss

-  - If the table is completely out of sync: We need to do DROP / RESTORE replica simple replica procedure:
+### Replica is in Read Only MODE

+Sometimes due to crashes, zookeeper split brain problem or other reasons some of the tables can be in Read-Only mode.
+This allows SELECTS but not INSERTS.
+So we need to do DROP / RESTORE replica procedure.

+Just to be clear, this procedure **will not delete any data**, it will just re-create the metadata in zookeeper with the current state of the ClickHouse replica.

 ```sql
 DETACH TABLE table_name;  -- Required for DROP REPLICA